Isra3l/ligpargen/README.md

 ### Option 2: Pull Docker Image

-A number of architecutral challenges arise when using BOSS, a code requiring 32-bit environments.
+A number of architectural challenges arise when using BOSS, a code requiring 32-bit environments.
 Given the user has installed [Docker](https://www.docker.com/), one can simply use the image for development and deployment efficiency.

 1 - Pull Docker Image